jjauzion/ws-backend/README.md

   }
 }
 ```
-- if you send the request like this you will get a `403` error because you are not authenticated (WIP at the moment only create task requires authentication)
+- if you send the request like this you will get a `403` error because you are not authenticated
 - you need to pass the token we generated in the chapter before: on the bottom of the console,
   click on `HTTP HEADERS` and paste the following (replace the token value with yours):
 ```json